mozilla/extension-workshop/src/content/documentation/publish/promoting-your-extension.md

 ## Current users

 If this isn’t your first extension or you are creating an extension to complement a web service, make your users aware of the new offering.
 If you contact your users directly, using email for example, make sure you do so within the parameters of your privacy policy.
 Remember, you have many other channels you can use, such as social media, forums, or your newsletter.
-Don’t forget that you can promote your new extension when you upgrade your existing extensions (see [Best practices for onboarding, upboarding, and offboarding users](/documentation/develop/onboard-upboard-offboard-users/)).
+Don’t forget that you can promote your new extension when you upgrade your existing extensions (see [Best practices for onboarding, upboarding, and offboarding users][develop-user]).

 {% endcapture %}
 {% include modules/one-column.liquid